ilarne/CV/README.md

 **Community Services Associate**

 C Space is a consultancy that specialises in customer-centric innovation.
-I supported and advised consultants on community management, data reporting and member engagement.
+I supported and advised consultants and other departments on community management, budgeting, data reporting and member engagement.

-- 	Scouted to own community management of the Twitter account based on my engaging and persuasive communication style.
--	Scouted to provide in-depth support to a high-profile account (Google) based on my performance in supporting the Twitter account.

 ### DNV GL (Sep 2014 - Aug 2015)